 Over the last few weeks, the Starlink project hit a couple of fairly significant milestones.
 Apart from the fact that Starlink now has nearly 1000 satellites orbiting Earth, the company began beta testing in the USA and got regulatory approval to operate in Canada.
 While Canadians have not yet started to receive the new Starlink products, the USA’s beta testing has been going on for weeks now.
 PC Mag reported that most people testing the new internet appear to be reasonably happy with the product.

-Most of the feedback shared by PC Mag confirms that users are generally getting download speeds between 50Mbps and 150Mbps and uploads speeds between 10Mbps and 40Mbps, which is significantly faster of what rural area consumers usually have.
+Most of the feedback shared by PC Mag confirms that users are generally getting download speeds between 50Mbps and 150Mbps and uploads speeds between 10Mbps and 40Mbps, which is significantly faster internet of what rural area consumers usually have.
 The interviews also showed that weather would be playing a big part in the quality of the service, so the upcoming results from the beta testing in Canada, a country with generally harsher weather than the USA, will undoubtedly be interesting.

 If you are interested in becoming a beta tester, you have to live in a rural area in the USA or Canada, and you must be situated between 44 and 52 degrees latitude.
 A few weeks ago, SpaceX began sending the first invites for Starlink’s pubic beta.
 The service’s cost is $99 per month and comes with an initial $499 one-time fee.
 Starlink is shaping to be the next big cash cow for SpaceX and will help Elon Musk move on with his life-long plans to help humanity settle on the Moon and Mars eventually.